aprojanos/user-management/README.md

 ```

 ### Set Environment Variables
-In the .env file, you need to set the DB connections and some Host and Elasticsearch params.
+In the .env file, you need to set the DB connection parameters and the admin user password to log in to the application for the first time.
-Here is an example configuration:

 ```env
 DB_CONNECTION=mysql